In Mortgage Financing:

 I find that a post that recounts real transactions and actions regarding my past clients' experiences seem to resonate best.
 Readers can easily put themselves in "someone else's shoes" and learn from these transpired actions and experiences.

-Today I have such a post.
+This is that kind of post.
 It concerns employment ...

 During the recent financial downturn, the topic of employment was a huge focus of the media.
 Everywhere you turned you saw articles, videos, seminars, newscasts, and statistics addressing the topic, the importance of getting employed, the importance of staying employed.
 Employment, or the lack of it, touched upon every facet of life and business (and still does).